Computer Standards for Business Majors, School of Management

 Excel Standard for Business Majors

-The USF spreadsheet standard is Excel 2016 for Windows or Mac for business majors.
+The USF spreadsheet standard is Excel 2016 (on Office 365) for Windows or Mac for business majors.
+Office 365 for PC or Mac is free for all USF students (see below)

 Not Excel 2010, 2013, not Excel 2011 on Mac.
 You may use Windows 7, 8 or 10.